-When pregnant, every motion and movement can be a cause for a pregnant mommy to worry.
-This is because we believe that the fetus and our bodies are much weaker than they actually are.
-For your baby to be harmed by a fall it would first need to hurt you significantly, a small slip or a bump against something doesn’t harm your child in the slightest.
+When pregnant, every motion and movement can cause a pregnant mommy to worry.
+This is because we believe the foetus and our bodies are weak.
+That is why it is taken great care of a pregnant woman wherever she goes so that she stays away from all dangers.
+Falling when pregnant can make anyone fear, not just pregnant women.
+For your baby to be harmed by a fall, it would first need to hurt you significantly.
+A small slip or bump against something doesn’t harm your child in the slightest.

 Falling can always seem scarier than it is.
 Here are some misconceptions about what a fall can do to you while pregnant.

-- Any fall can kill a baby – Similar to the development of your child; if the impact of the fall is minor, it won’t hurt your baby.
+Similar to the development of your child, if the impact of the fall is minor, it won’t hurt your baby.
 Even with major falls, it takes an immense amount of trauma to cause a fatality.

-- Falling during pregnancy hinders natural delivery – Unless the trauma caused by the fall is extremely severe or has been intense enough to impact the baby’s position or physical structure doctors won’t recommend a C-Section.
+Unless the trauma caused by the fall is severe or intense enough to impact the baby’s position or physical structure, doctors won’t recommend a C-Section.

-- You need to worry only if you fall on your tummy – Regardless of the position of your fall, the most significant factor you need to be on the lookout for, is the impact strength of the fall.
-Falling on your tummy increases the risk of danger to the baby but falling on your head or even falling on your buttocks while pregnant can impact the baby just as easily if the impact is strong enough.
+Regardless of the position of your fall, the most significant factor you need to be on the lookout for is the impact strength of the fall.
+Falling on your tummy increases the risk of danger to the baby, but falling on your head or even falling on your buttocks while pregnant can impact the baby just as easily if the impact is strong enough.

-- Note: It is essential to monitor your body after a fall as you’re the best judge of your own body.
+Note: It is essential to monitor yourself after a fall, as you’re the best judge of your own body.
 If something feels unnatural, please contact your closest hospital immediately.
-Some falls can seem minor but are in fact extremely serious.
+Some falls can seem minor, but are, in fact, extremely serious.